 Where a child has been harmed, or there is an immediate risk of harm to a child or if the situation is an emergency, local authority children’s social care should be contacted and where appropriate the police.
 It is the designated safeguarding lead’s responsibility to ensure the child is not at risk and refer cases of suspected abuse to children’s social care.

-For further information about how concerns which may meet the harms threshold will be investigated, recorded and managed, including non-recent allegations by a child and referrals to the Local Authority Designated Officer (LADO) see (add name of school/college) staff behaviour (code of conduct) policy, which incorporates low-level concerns, managing allegations against staff and whistleblowing.
+For further information about how concerns which may meet the harms threshold will be investigated, recorded, and managed, including non-recent allegations by a child and referrals to the Local Authority Designated Officer (LADO) please refer to our Staff Code of Conduct, which incorporates low-level concerns, managing allegations against staff and whistleblowing.

 Concerns that do not meet the harm threshold